aanshulls/product_engagement_prediction_model/README.md

 ## Product Engagement Prediction Model
 This classification project aims to predict customer subscription engagement with a new banking product using machine-learning techniques.

-## Overview
+## Problem Statement and Project Overview
-This machine-learning project aims to predict whether customers will subscribe to a term deposit based on their demographics and banking behavior.
-The model uses a dataset based on a bank's marketing campaign and utilises Random Forest Classifier and XGBoost Classifier to make predictions.
+Within the competitive banking sector it is essential to understand customer engagement with new product is essential to optimise marketing strategies.
+However, predicting customer engagement is difficult due to  varied demographical, behavioural, and financial data.

+This project aims to develop a machine-learning model to predict customer engagement with a new term loan introduced by a bank using customer historical data.
+By accurately classifying customers into engaged and non-engaged categories the model will help:
+- Optimise marketing strategies to improve efficiency.
+- Enhance sales strategies to focus on high-probably customers
+- Improve customer experience by offering targeted innovative products to the correct demographic

+The model is trained using customer data and leverages algorithms such as Random Forest Classifier and XGBoost Classifier for predictive accuracy, with the project goal to provide data-driven insights driving higher engagement rates for improved business outcomes.

 ## Dataset
 The dataset used in this project is bank.csv, which contains information about customers and their responses to a marketing campaign.
 The dataset includes the following features: